ckeditor/ckeditor4-docs/docs/guide/dev/installation/README.md

 npm install --save ckeditor
 ```

-For more detailed information you can check guide {@link guide/dev/package_managers/README Installing CKEditor with Package Managers}.
+For more detailed information you can check the guide on {@link guide/dev/package_managers/README Installing CKEditor 4 with Package Managers}.

 ## Download from Official Site